argoproj/argo-cd/docs/proposals/001-proposal-merge-appset-argocd.md

 Before starting need to close open PR's of application set and freeze for no more PR's?

+1) merge applicationset v0.4.0 into argo cd
+2) make sure it works
+3) freeze PRs
+4) merge changes made to applicationset controller after v0.4.0
+5) close PRs with a message indicating they can be re-opened in argo cd repo

 While merging need to preserve commit history?

 ## Summary